Chapter 15 Machine Learning Workflow

-As random numbers are not related to your data and outcomes, including random numbers into the model should not change the results.
+This section demonstrates many of the relevant tools by overfitting a classification (logistic regression) model.
+We do it by adding random data to the model.
+As random numbers are not related to the data and outcomes, they should not change the results.
 In particular, they should not substantially improve the results.
 However, if we assess the model performance on the training data, then the model’s performance will actually improve.

 hv <- read_delim("../data/house-votes-84.csv.bz2",